lyes-mersel/edutainment/README.md

 ### **Technologies Used**
 * **Flutter:** For building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 * **Dart:** The programming language used to build Flutter apps.
-* **Firebase:** For backend services such as authentication, cloud storage, and real-time database (optional for features like leaderboards or personalized content).
+* **Firebase:** For backend services such as authentication, cloud storage, and real-time database.

 ### **Team Members**
 * **CHETTAB Yacine** (Project Leader)